diwic/dbus-rs/dbus/examples/argument_guide.md

 let p = c.with_path("org.mpris.MediaPlayer2.rhythmbox", "/org/mpris/MediaPlayer2", 5000);

 // The ConnPath struct implements many traits, e g `org.freedesktop.DBus.Properties`.
-Bring the trait into scope. use stdintf::OrgFreedesktopDBusProperties;
+Bring the trait into scope. use stdintf::org_freedesktop_dbus::Properties;

 // Now we can call org.freedesktop.DBus.Properties.Get just like an ordinary method and get the result back. let metadata = p.get("org.mpris.MediaPlayer2.Player", "Metadata")?;
 ```

-For server side there is no pre-generated code yet and its implementation is slightly more complex.
+For more details, see `dbus-codegen-rust --help` and the `README.md` in the dbus-codegen directory.

-Codegen isn't really there yet for many use cases though, so let's move on:
+Now, if you want to make a service yourself, the generated code is more complex.
+And for some use cases, codegen isn't really an option, so let's move on:

 Append / get basic types
 ------------------------